riccardoporreca/test-github-community/.github/ISSUE_TEMPLATE/submit-a-contributions.md

 ---
 name: Submit a contributions
-about: Describe this issue template's purpose here.
+about: Participate to the eRum2020 CovidR contest.
 title: ''
-labels: ''
+labels: 'submission'
-assignees: ''
+assignees: '@riccardoporreca'

 ---